timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 off the heat of the day.

 Eventually, we all got rides into Julian, including some of us from a legendary local trail angel named Ghost.
-Once in Julian, we immediately stopped by Mom's, who provided all hikers with a permit a free slice of pie, where I grabbed a table with Adventure Time, White Stripe, Little Hamster, and Butters.
+Once in Julian, we immediately stopped by Mom's, who provided all hikers carrying a PCT permit a free slice of pie, where I grabbed a table with Adventure Time, White Stripe, Little Hamster, and Butters.
 Little Hamster, who I met under the bridge, and I convinced each other that we both had deserved a nice place in town to stay, so we grabbed separate rooms at a local AirBnB, while the rest of my gang stayed at the lodge.
 We all met up later for Cinco de Mayo margaritas and dinner.

 A local gear outfitter, Two Foot Adventures, arranged rides for us back to Scissor's Crossing, and unlike the rest of my group I waited until the sun started to set to hike.
-I passed my group setting up camp a few miles later, but as the climb to Third Gate water cache was notably brutal in the sun, I hiked well into the dark, passing Dobby's campsite in the dark.
+I passed my group setting up camp a few miles later, but as the climb to Third Gate water cache was notably exposed I hiked well past sunset, almost tripping over Dobby's campsite in the dark.
 As the wind picked up, my nerves got the best of me and I called my friend from work, Elleen.
 Eventually, I camped just before the water cache, which was immaculately maintained by local volunteers, including Ghost.